Brett Josef Grubisic

-Brett Josef Grubisic (born 1963) is a Canadian author, editor, and sessional lecturer of English at the University of British Columbia.
+Brett Josef Grubisic (born 1963) is a Canadian author, editor, and was a sessional lecturer of the English language at the University of British Columbia until 2022 when they parted ways.

 Education

-He obtained his bachelors and masters degrees from the University of Victoria (B.A., M.A.) and completed his PH.D. from the University of British Columbia.
+Grubisic obtained both his bachelor and master degrees from the University of Victoria (B.A., M.A.) and completed his Ph.D. at the University of British Columbia Department of English Language and Literatures with a thesis on Beryl Bainbridge.

 Career

-Grubisic has edited the anthology of gay male pulp fiction, which is a collection of stories that represent lives outside the urban middle-class mainstream.
+Grubisic has edited an anthology of gay male pulp fiction, which is a collection of stories that represent lives outside the urban middle-class mainstream.
 He has also co-edited an anthology of upcoming Canadian writers featuring acclaimed writers such as Annabel Lyon, Steven Heighton, Camilla Gibb, Michael Turner, and Larissa Lai.
-This anthology aims to redress an absence which the editors claim to have noticed in Canadian literature: sexually frank fiction.
+The anthology aims to redress an absence which the editors claim to have noticed in Canadian literature: sexually frank fiction.